I am a licensed clinical and school psychologist with 50 years of experience and training.

-Training: In graduate school, at Northern Illinois University, and during my internship and residency, at Illinois State Psychiatric Institute, I was trained in psychoanalytic psychotherapy, cognitive behavioral therapy, individual and family therapy.
+I received my Ph.D, from Northern Illinois University, my clinical internship and residency, at Illinois State Psychiatric Institute, I was trained in psychoanalytic psychotherapy, cognitive behavioral therapy, individual and family therapy.
 I have been trained in hypnosis, trauma, and addictions.
 I have worked inpatient and outpatient facilities, with adults, adolescents, children, couples, and families.
 I have been the clinical director of an adult 55 bed inpatient program, taught at a university, and worked in schools with children with disabilities.
 I have trained with native healers of North and South America.
+I have been a consultant and trainer for the State of Colorado in Autism Spectrum Disorders.

-Along the way, I was presented with teachers who insisted that the way to be a good therapist is to do my own work.
+Along the way, I was presented with teachers who insisted the way to be a good therapist is to do my own work.

 “Life is a school.
 We are here to learn lessons of a spiritual nature - big lessons, like forgiveness and love.
 When we’re done, we graduate, we rest, then we sign up for another course…”